Portal Link, Resource Page, and Follow-Up Next Steps Coming Soon!

 We must be prepared to respond.

 The word, “contend” is both a military and athletic term—it implies a struggle.
 Jude is exhorting his readers to preserve the faith.
-The purpose of this conference will be just that—equipping followers of Christ to answer the tough questions, raise up a confident next generation, and engage the marketplace with the Gospel of Jesus Christ.
+The purpose of this conference was just that—equipping followers of Christ to answer the tough questions, raise up a confident next generation, and engage the marketplace with the Gospel of Jesus Christ.

 6pm – Bookstore, Food, Connections Lounge